 The proposed access tracks will be constructed and used in the dry season and will have minimal influence on the gradient of the land to ensure the overflow or flow of surface water in or out of a watercourse will not be inhibited.
-As detailed in Table 9, mean monthly water flow at the DNRME water monitoring site 918003A Staaten River at Dorunda during the planned period of exploration in September and October is OML and 31ML respectively.
+As detailed in Table 10, mean monthly water at the DNRME water monitoring site 918003A Staaten River at Dorunda during the planned period of exploration in September and October is OML and 31ML respectively.
 This site is located within a higher order stream and significantly downstream of proposed activities.
 Therefore, it would be considered that watercourse flows will be minimal if at all throughout the exploration area during the time of exploration activities.
-Crossings of minor drainage features should not impact any waterflow.
-The exploration activities will not alter the natural patterns and levels of runoff, stream flow and connectivity with other elements of the river and flood plain system to the extent of causing significant adverse outcomes.
+The Chaquilla exploration activities will not involve any watercourse or minor drainage feature crossings.
+In regard to the Cochabamba project, crossings of minor drainage features should not impact any waterflow, while the Red River crossing may have minimal impact.
+The exploration activities will not alter the natural patterns and levels of runoff, stream flow and connectivity with other elements of the river and floodplain system to the extent of causing significant adverse outcomes.